Hornet222/AI_site_reliability_engineer/README.md

 The application uses:
 - PydanticAI for the agent framework
 - ReAct pattern for intelligent decision-making
-- GitHub MCP server for repository interaction
+- GitHub MCP server (via npx) for repository interaction
 - Pydantic models for structured data handling
 - Async/await for efficient API interactions